 What is an Achievement Test?

 An achievement test is a test that assesses a person’s knowledge in a specific area or set of areas.
 Schools use these tests on a regular basis to assign students to appropriate grade levels and skill groups, as well as to evaluate teacher effectiveness.
-Achievement tests are sometimes used as admissions benchmarks private schools and elite institutions, and they can also be found in the workplace, especially when determining whether certain employees have what it takes to assume greater responsibilities or transition to different leadership roles.
+Achievement tests are sometimes used as admissions benchmarks by private schools and elite institutions, and they can also be found in the workplace, especially when determining whether certain employees have what it takes to assume greater responsibilities or transition to different leadership roles.

 The Fundamental Premise

 Any achievement test’s main goal is to determine what kind of information the test-taker already knows.
 This distinguishes it from aptitude or abilities tests, which both aim to determine how much potential a person has for future learning.
-Administrators can get a good idea of where the test taker stands right now in terms of knowledge of a specific topic or subject area focusing solely on achievement.
+Administrators can get a good idea of where the test taker stands right now in terms of knowledge of a specific topic or subject area by focusing solely on achievement.
 For this reason, most tests are designed to be simple, with material presented in a clear and unambiguous manner.

 Student Proficiency Assessment

-These tests are frequently used schools to determine the appropriate grade level for students who are new to the system or who need to be reassessed for various reasons.
+These tests are frequently used by schools to determine the appropriate grade level for students who are new to the system or who need to be reassessed for various reasons.
 The goal here isn’t to come to a conclusion about the child’s general intelligence, but to ensure that each student is placed in a classroom where he or she will have the best chance to learn.
 This helps the student prepare for more advanced material in the future.

 Tests can also be used as a benchmark for “gifted” or “remedial” programs, which provide additional assistance to students who require it.
 A student who performs poorly on an achievement test in basic mathematics, for example, is likely to be placed in a remedial learning class.
 This allows the student to master the fundamentals before attempting to learn more advanced mathematical concepts such as algebra or geometry.
 The student may be re-examined at a later date, and if the results indicate that he or she is sufficiently prepared to move on to something more difficult, he or she may be reassigned to a more difficult course of study.